Storing grain crops for long-term survival has always been a source of debate among the prepping community.

 In storing rice, make sure that it is free from bugs and insects before stowing them away inside your food-grade buckets.

 - Dent corn – named after its characteristic “dented” appearance, dent corn is the most widely grown variety in the US, used primarily for livestock feed, corn syrup, and ethanol.

 - Flint corn – a hardy crop that can survive really low temperatures.
 Flint corn is mostly grown in Central and South America.

 - Popcorn – a type of flint corn with a hard exterior shell.
 Mostly grown for human consumption.

 - Flour corn – Easy to grind because of its soft kernels, flour corn is used in many baked goods but shouldn’t be confused with cornmeal.

 - Sweet corn – the most common type of corn seen in grocery stores.
 Contains a lot of sugar and starch.

 Dent corn is usually ideal for long-term storage.
-When dehydrated and stored properly in mylar bags or food-grade buckets, dent corn can be stored for as long as 30 years.
+When dehydrated and stored properly in mylar bags or food-grade buckets, it can be stored for as long as 30 years.
 You can store some flint corn as well.
 You can grind it to make some cornmeal which you can turn into some great cornbread.
 You can also make some corn grits and tortillas.

 Sweet corn is not usually good for long-term storage as it is consumed fresh as a vegetable rather than a grain.
-Aside from food, you can also use corn as animal feed and biofuel.
+Aside from food, you can use corn as animal feed and biofuel.

-Storing grains can have its pros and cons.
+Storing grains can have their pros and cons.
 On one hand, they are all good sources of carbohydrates that are essential in keeping your energies up in a stressful survival situation.
 They are also more shelf-stable than their processed counterparts.
 On another note, preparing them can be quite taxing.
 So which grain deserves a spot in your survival stockpile?

 Based on these facts, rice wins that spot.
 Unlike wheat or corn, you don’t need any additional steps like grinding to prepare it.
 It goes well with other survival food in your pantry and can last indefinitely when stored the right way.
 If you’re just starting out, storing rice should be your best bet.